Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

 Movement is an important part of pressure sore prevention.
 People who have difficulty moving or who are immobilized are at risk of developing pressure sores, so activity should be encouraged.
-Drugs that induce sleep (sedatives) should be reduced or avoided.
+Drugs that induce sleep (sedatives Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Using prescription... read more ) should be reduced or avoided.

 Wound cleaning and dressing

 Treating a pressure sore is much more difficult than preventing one.
-The main goals of treatment are to relieve pressure on the sores, clean and dress the sores appropriately, control infection, and provide adequate nutrition.
-Sometimes surgery is needed to close large sores.
+The main goals of treatment are to relieve pressure on the sores, clean and dress the wounds appropriately, control infection, and provide adequate nutrition.
+Sometimes surgery is needed to close large wounds.